cockroachdb/docs/v22.2/spatial-indexes.md

 At a high level, a spatial index is just like any other [index](indexes.html).
 Its purpose is to improve your database's performance by helping SQL locate data without having to look through every row of a table.

-Spatial indexes store information about spatial objects, but they are used for the same tasks as any other index type, i.e.:
+Spatial indexes store information about spatial objects, but they are used for the same tasks as any other index type, i.e.,

 - Fast filtering of lists of shapes based on spatial predicate functions such as [`ST_Contains`](st_contains.html).